Research Projects

 βCD

-dimer (Figure A3), results in a packing arrangement different that the
+dimer (Fig. A3), results in a packing arrangement different that the

 four defined above, which however, can be transformed approximately to